Incremental tasks

 ADDED: 3.txt

-Let’s have a look at an example to illustrate the functionality.
-The custom task UrlVerify verifies whether a given URL can be resolved by making a HTTP call and checking the response code.
+In the example below, the custom task UrlVerify verifies whether a URL can be resolved by making an HTTP call and checking the response code.
 The URL to be verified is configurable through the property url.
-The setter method for the property is annotated with @Option.
+The setter method for the property is annotated with @Option:

 UrlVerify.java